What is the recommended minimum stopping distance for a car travelling at 50 km/h on a wet road?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-The recommended minimum stopping distance for a vehicle traveling at 50 km/h on a wet road is important for ensuring safety and preventing accidents.
-When driving on wet surfaces, the grip between the tires and the road is reduced, which increases the stopping distance significantly compared to dry conditions.
+The recommended minimum stopping distance for a car traveling at 50 km/h on a wet road is correctly noted as 36 metres.
+This distance takes into account the reduced friction between the tires and the road surface due to wet conditions, which significantly impacts braking performance.

 Subscribe